TalaoDAO/credible/docs/talao_interaction_protocol.md

             “verifiablePresentation”: {...}
 }
 ```

+verifiablePresentation is the self issued VC if it exist or did_auth with nonce if available in teh request.

 In the event that an attribute is missing in the wallet profile it would be replaced by “”.